gabeyamartino/odin-recipes/README.md

 In this project I will be creating a recipe page.
-This should reflect some of the things I've been learning about creating web pages and websites using HTML.
+This should reflect some of the things I've been learning about creating web pages and websites using HTML and git.